Citizenship, Immigration & Belonging- a conversation with Lulú Martínez

 12:00 PM - 1:30 PM

-Presented by: UIC Latino Cultural Center and the Futuro Media Group, producer of Latino USA
+Presented by the UIC Latino Cultural Center and the Futuro Media Group, producer of Latino USA

 Join us for a powerful conversation with Maria Hinojosa, an award-winning journalist, and Lulú Martínez, one of the 2013 “Chicagoans of the Year” and DREAM activist.
 They will address issues of citizenship, immigration, and belonging while recognizing women’s leadership and activism in movements that claim identity, space, and rights.
 Be a part of this dynamic dialogue and share a story on Migration & Transformation.*